How to apply for a place at Memory Lane

 We will hold information and a care plan at the centre in a locked cabinet in line with data protection - Only staff will have access to this information.

-Assessment of Need of Care
+Assessment of Individual Care Needs

 To enable care to be planned we require as much information as we can get about the people who wish to use the service.
 This information serves a number of purposes;